 I used to do research on healthcare quality measures (e.g. the things we might grade doctors on).
 But once I realized how many family caregivers are looking for health information online, I switched to writing about health and aging.

-For a while I combined primary care practice with working part-time as an editor for a caregiving website.
+After completing my research training and MPH, I combined primary care practice with working part-time as an editor for a caregiving website.
 I was also the site medical director for the Over 60 Health Center, where I oversaw quality improvement projects.

 I started the Geriatrics for Caregivers Blog in June of 2013, because I really like writing practical information for caregivers, and I believe geriatricians should help teach the public what we know and do in geriatrics.

 I hope this material can eventually turn into short online courses and “mini med school” material in geriatrics, for those caregivers and others who want to learn more about the many, many things that can be done to optimize health and wellbeing of aging adults.